mdietrichstein/gradle-offline-dependencies-plugin/README.md

 }
 ```

-Just make sure that the `offlineRepositoryRoot` repository is first in the list.
+Just make sure that the `offlineRepositoryRoot` (and `offlineIvyRepositoryRoot`, if used) repository is before the remote repositories.

 ## Example build.gradle